 Seaside Chats

-Seaside Chats is an annual speaker series about ocean science and conservation, which is hosted by Flower Garden Banks National Marine Sanctuary.
-While the sanctuary and the Gulf of Mexico are our main focus, we occasionally look at what's happening in other national marine sanctuaries, as well.
+Seaside Chats is an annual speaker series about ocean science and conservation topics associated with Flower Garden Banks National Marine Sanctuary.
 These presentations take place on Wednesday evenings in February, from 6:30-7:30 p.m.
-(Central Time)
+(Central Time).

-- Presentations are free and last for one hour.
+• Presentations are free and presented via webinar.
 Our speakers include sanctuary staff and guests from partner organizations.

-- Anyone is welcome to attend, but presentation style is most suited to those in middle school and above.
+• Anyone is welcome to attend, but presentation content is most suited to those in middle school and above.
 Please register for the webinars below.

-- We are happy to provide continuing professional education (CPE) hours for teachers and attendance certificates for all participants.
+• We are happy to provide attendance certificates for all participants and continuing professional education (CPE) hours for teachers.

 For more information, contact Kelly.Drinnen@noaa.gov